-What was the Great Smog of London, on the 5th December 1952?
+Great Smog of London, turned the air into thick soup on the 5th December 1952.

 Air Pollution visibly hit London at the start of December in 1952 when the weather system created the perfect environment of a mix of cold weather, antycyclone weather system and mostly windless conditions.
 It was common at the time to burn coal during the winter months.
 Coal burns off sulphur dioxide, but in the weather conditions the sulphuric dioxide converted into sulphuric acid particles.
 For the Citizens of London, walking through the smog left them covered in the pollution in the air, with the added dangers of side effects such as coughing and wheezing,